Slavic influence on Romanian: Morphology

-Romanian is the sole Romance language still using the vocative case when addressing a person: domnule ("sir!"), Radule ("Radu!"), soro ("sister!"), Ano ("Anne!").
-Unlike Latin, which used a distinct vocative ending only in the singular of one of the six classes of nouns, Romanian has three distinct vocative forms.
-The -e ending of masculine nouns in vocative corresponds to the specific Latin vocative suffix, but neither the -o vocative ending of feminine nouns, nor the -lor ending of plural forms can be detected in Latin.
+Romanian is the sole major Romance language still using the vocative case when addressing a person: domnule ("sir!"), Radule ("Radu!"), soro ("sister!"), Ano ("Anne!").
+Unlike Latin, which used a distinct vocative ending only in the singular of most nouns in only one of its five declensions, Romanian has three distinct vocative forms.
+The -e ending of masculine nouns in vocative corresponds to the specific Latin vocative suffix (if one ignores the -ul- article infix, obligatory in Romanian vocative), but neither the -o ending of feminine nouns, nor the -lor ending of plural can be detected in Latin.
 Since the vocative also exists in Slavic languages, linguists agree that contacts with Slavic-speaking groups enabled its preservation in Romanian, with some even suggesting that the vocative case (re-)appeared in Romanian as a consequence of a language shift from Slavic.
 Even if Common Romanian retained at least the traces of the vocative case, the vocative suffix of feminine nouns can most probably be attributed to the parlance of an originally Slavic-speaking group.

 The appearance of two forms of the infinitive, a short and a long form, is one of the distinctive features of Daco-Romanian and Istro-Romanian in comparison with other Romance languages.
-The shortening of the infinitive can also be detected in the development of Bulgarian and Macedonia: for example, Old Church Slavonic viděti ("to see") shortened into vidět in Middle Bulgarian which became vidě in Bulgarian.
+The shortening of the infinitive can be observed in the development of Tuscan, but also Bulgarian and Macedonian: for example, Old Church Slavonic viděti ("to see") shortened into vidět in Middle Bulgarian which became vidě in Bulgarian.
 Linguists Jacques Byck and Ion Diaconescu maintain that the infinitive shortened without external influence during the development of Romanian.
 Alexandru Graur, Ivan Gălăbov and Alexandru Rosetti argue that South Slavic influence gave rise to this specific morphological change.
 Petrucci offers an interim explanation, saying that the infinitive was shortened at an early stage of the development of Romanian, but a language shift from South Slavic is responsible for the development of the two forms of infinitive.

 Romanian has a neuter (or ambigeneric) gender, with neuter singular adjectives and articles corresponding to their masculine forms, and with neuter plural adjectives and articles matching their feminine variants.
-Since other Romance languages have not preserved the Latin neuter gender, Graur, Nandriș, Mallinson and other linguists propose that the existence of the neuter in Romanian should most probably be attributed to Slavic influence.
-In contrast with them, Petrucci maintains that the Romanian tripartite gender system is the result of the internal development of the language.
+Since other Romance languages have not preserved the Latin neuter gender in nominal stems, Rosetti, Graur, Nandriș, Mallinson and other linguists propose that the existence of the neuter in Romanian should most probably be attributed to Slavic influence.
+In contrast with them, Petrucci maintains that the Romanian tripartite gender system cannot be assigned to contact with the tripartite gender system of South Slavic because of the lack of credible evidence.
+Petrucci and other linguists studying the grammatical gender in Romanian in recent years generally agree that it is the result of an internal historical development.

-A couple of words inherited from Latin that have an active voice in Latin and in other Romance languages became reflexive in Romanian under a Slavic influence.
+A couple of words inherited from Latin used in active voice in other Romance languages became reflexive in Romanian under a Slavic influence.
 For example, bojati sę became a se teme ("to fear") and roditi sę became a se naște ("to be born").